THE MOST FAMOUS PHOTOGRAPH IN JAZZ HISTORY

 This brings me to jazz, the only uniquely American art form and one that I embraced from the first time I heard Dave Brubeck's Take Five album when I was in my early teens.

 My musical tastes have become fairly sophisticated in the intervening half century.
-I enjoy classical, opera, rock, soul, R&B, funk, blues, folk and reggae, but as my ear has matured, my hair receded and my paunch grown, I find myself listening to jazz more and more.
+I enjoy classical, opera, rock, soul, R&B, funk, blues, bluegrass, folk and reggae, but as my ear has matured, my hair receded and my paunch grown, I find myself listening to jazz more and more.

 I have come to believe that it is no accident that my adoration of jazz -- from the early syncopation of ragtime and blues to swing, big band, bop and bebop to fusion and avant-garde -- is substantially because I am a student of American history.